June 5, 2022•1,041 words

 This required managers, particularly the chief executive, to have a high degree of trust in the spokesperson.
 I've been given a lot of freedom when I was trusted, and no freedom when I wasn't trusted.
 (Trust is a tricky issue and probably deserves a blog to itself.)

 Nowadays, it is very rare for a media adviser to talk directly to reporters.
 The common practice is to ask them to email the questions to the organisation.
 In fact, most reporters are so well trained by the organisations they report on that they email questions as a standard practice.
 If they can't answer it themselves, the media adviser sends the questions to a subject matter expert in the organisation.
 The answers get edited by the communications team to remove anything risky that could be inferred as a criticism of the organisation, or misinterpreted by the reporter, and then it's sent to a senior manager to approve.
 This is a mixed blessing.
-Some of them are very good at making sure questions are answered and will challenge the proposed response if they think it is inadequate, while others are very risk averse and edit them to a state of blandness.
+Some of them are very good at making sure questions are answered and will challenge the proposed response if they think it is inadequate, while others are very risk-averse and edit them to a state of blandness.
 Then they're sent to the reporter.

-If the query is a bit complicated, we can declare that it is an Official Information Act request and put it into that process.
+If the query is a bit complicated and time consuming, we can declare that it is an Official Information Act request and put it into that process.
 In practice, that often means it can be three to four weeks before the reporter gets their answers, depending on how busy the OIA team is and how big their backlog is.
 This is also a convenient way of delaying a story, particularly if the minister's office insists on seeing them all before they go out, which many of them do, even for routine departmental OIAs.

 Some of these processes are necessary for administrative efficiency.
 Media teams can be much busier these days than they were years ago, and advisers don't have time to spend long on each query.
 There are many media outlets and you can even get requests from several reporters from different arms of the same organisation who are doing their own stories on an issue.
 The print or broadcast journalist is doing their story, and the online reporter is doing another one — each asking different questions.

 It's one thing for private organisations and companies to avoid answering questions, but the public service is a different matter.
 We ought to be accountable to the public, and honestly answering questions the media ask is an important way of doing that.
 Evasion and dissembling should have no place in government media relations.
-We need to give them the information they ask for as quickly as possible, and not be so risk averse or concerned about the reaction from the minister's office when there is a negative story.
+We need to give them the information they ask for as quickly as possible, and not be so risk-averse or concerned about the reaction from the minister's office when there is a negative story.
 Sometimes we deserve to get blasted in the media and we should front up and take it.
-It's called accountability, and as public servants we need to make sure we're providing as much of it as we deserve as citizens.
+It's called accountability, and as public servants, we need to make sure we're providing as much of it as we deserve as citizens.